 As home of the Army’s most rigorous training and indoctrination programs since the early 20thcentury – including the Infantry, Armor, Ranger, and Officer Candidate Schools – Fort Benning has been responsible for the training of millions of American heroes, including many of the WWII veterans featured in the American Road to Victory series.

-To counter the sensational Hollywood depiction of WWI combat, Jonathan Kitzen has produced a new documentary film, War of Wars, using original 3D photographs from the costliest battle in world history: the Battle of the Somme, which claimed the lives of over a million Soldiers.
+To counter the sensational Hollywood depiction of WWI combat, Jonathan Kitzen produced the documentary film, Soldiers’ Stories, using original 3D photographs from the costliest battle in world history: the Battle of the Somme, which claimed the lives of over a million Soldiers.
 To tell the story, modern-day veterans provide voiceover narration describing their own time in combat to highlight the universal experience that all Soldiers share.
-“To see the real experience you need to go back to the source – over 10,000 original 3D stereoscopic images of the war taken by photographers and soldiers in the trenches.
-That experience is far different from the Hollywood version.”
+Over 10,000 original 3D stereoscopic images of the war taken by photographers and soldiers in the trenches.

 The concept of three-dimensional photography is as old as photography itself.
 “There are even 1200 images from the American Civil War that were taken in 3D,” says Kitzen.
 “By the time World War I came around, 3D was at its peak with perhaps as many as 100,000 images having been taken on the battlefield – of which perhaps 20,000 remain in various collections today.”

 One of the early issues that arose in making the film was the fact that all the WWI veterans have passed on.
 To overcome this, the filmmakers tried a groundbreaking experimental technique: using living veterans to tell the stories of those who no longer can speak.
 Interviews have been conducted in Canada, the United Kingdom, Russia, Germany, and the USA of combat veterans who speak of their own personal experiences in the battlefield.
-“We really weren’t sure it was going to work, but when we took out the location and time references and a veteran talks about being shot at in Afghanistan, the experience is the same as getting shot at 100 years ago.
-It really works well,” Kitzen explains.